ylin92418/blemish-detection-tensorflow-2.0-FCN/README.md

 ### Train your model
 #### Dataset
-Dataset can be stored in wherever you want, the py supports multiple paths input, which means you are allowed to input multiple dataset stored in different path.
+Dataset can be stored in wherever you want, the py supports multiple paths input, which means you are allowed to input multiple dataset stored in different paths.

 Just to be careful that all data and label have to be set as the same order.
 In this example, I put a demo image in `./dataset/FCN_500_imageset`, and the corresponding label is stored in `./dataset/FCN_500_refine_txt`
 So in this case, config file should be set as: